MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Stats.md

 double|The average position ads were placed.

 ## <a name="getclickconversionrate"></a>getClickConversionRate
-Returns the conversion rate for clicks within the range 0..1.
+Returns the conversion rate for clicks in the range 0..1.

 ### Returns
 |Type|Description|
 |-|-
-double|The conversion rate for clicks within the range 0..1.
+double|The conversion rate for clicks in the range 0..1.

 ## <a name="getclicks"></a>getClicks
 Returns the number of clicks.